itamarBachar/itamarbachar/README.md

 Hello! :wave: My name is Itamar Bachar.
 I'm  passionate about code, technology, and innovation.

 - Bachelor's in Computer Science
-Earned my Bachelor's degree, laying a strong foundation in the principles of computer science and software development.
+Earned my Bachelor's degree, laying a strong foundation in computer science and software development principles.

 ## :hammer_and_wrench: Projects
 Over the years, I've had the privilege of working on several coding projects spanning multiple languages.
 Here's a brief overview:

 ChatApp: Multi-Platform Chat Application
 Description:
-ChatApp is a dynamic chat application aimed at delivering fast, secure, and consistent messaging experiences across different platforms.
-With a backend powered by .NET and clients developed for Android and web using React, it's designed to be scalable, responsive, and user-friendly.
+ChatApp is a dynamic chat application that delivers fast, secure, and consistent messaging experiences across different platforms.
+Its backend is powered by .NET, and clients are developed for Android and web using React.
+It's designed to be scalable, responsive, and user-friendly.

-Server (Backend - .NET):
+Server (Backend - NET):
 Secure user authentication, real-time messaging, message storage, user presence system, group chats, and a RESTful API.
 Client - Android:
 Intuitive interface, real-time messaging, notifications, offline support, and contact & group management.